-Short-term organizational values are evaluated based on the agency's stated mission statement and values.
-These tenets, posted in each employee's office, provide the over-arching philosophy and long-term goals for the agency.
-Organizational values and priorities on a day-to-day basis are adjusted accordingly.
+Organizational values are evaluated based on the agency's stated mission statement and values.
+These tenets, posted in each employee's office, provide the over-arching philosophy, values and goals for the agency.
+Values are also transmitted via staff meetings and DCA's weekly in-house newsletter.